Particular/docs.particular.net/transports/upgrades/asq-9to10.md

 ---
 title: Azure Storage Queues Transport Upgrade Version 9 to 10
-summary: Migration instructions on how to upgrade Azure Storage Queues Transport from Version 9 to 10.
+summary: Instructions on how to upgrade the Azure Storage Queues transport from version 9 to 10.
 reviewed: 2021-02-11
 component: ASQ
 related: